-The countertop in the kitchen and bath is made of decor matching Corian.
 The "drawer" directly in front of the kitchen and lavatory sink does not pull out, but rather flips down.
 This provides a storage tray for dish cloths, scouring pads, washcloths, etc.

-Drawer guides are standard on all of the drawers throughout the unit.
+Metal drawer guides may be on all of the drawers throughout the unit.
 These guides provide a smooth opening and closing of the drawers.
 To open a drawer, lift up slightly and pull open.
 This mechanism will prevent the drawers from unintended opening while traveling.